The "Ten Commendments"

 "Simply let your 'Yes' be 'Yes,' and your 'No,' 'No'"1

-I recently received an email in French requesting a copy of the "Ten Commendments."
+A while back I received an email in French requesting a copy of the "Ten Commendments."
 As I can't read French, I used the Google online translator to read this person's request.
 When translating online, sometimes the words can come out rather funny.
 For instance, when I asked Google to translate, "The cat sat on the mat" into French it read, "Le chat s'est reposé sur la natte."
 But when I asked Google to translate this back into English it read, "The cat rested on the plait."
 And then when I checked the word "plait" in my computer Thesaurus it said, "ponytail."
 So "The cat sat on the mat" ended up as "The cat rested on the ponytail."

 Jokes aside, it's understandable that this can happen when translating online from one language to another, but the same thing happens very easily when communicating in person in the same language—especially between parents and children, husbands and wives.